Hudson Jet: The tea cup test

-Hudson resorted to a variety of marketing ploys to get consumers interested in the Jet, including the "Tea Cup Test".
-This fuel economy test utilized special kits comprising a glass cylinder, valves and rubber hoses that Hudson dealers attached to test cars.
-The glass cylinder was mounted to the inside of the front passenger door, with the hoses feeding into the engine's fuel line.
-An amount of gasoline equal to the amount held in a teacup was added to the glass cylinder, and the car was driven away by a potential customer while a salesperson monitored the cylinder in an effort to prove how far a Jet could travel on that small amount of gasoline.

-This novel marketing campaign nevertheless failed to convey the Jet's value as an economical car.
+Hudson resorted to various marketing ploys to get consumers interested in the Jet, including the "Tea Cup Test".
+This fuel economy test utilized special kits comprising a glass cylinder, valves, and rubber hoses that Hudson dealers attached to test cars.
+The glass cylinder was mounted inside the front passenger door, with the hoses feeding into the engine's fuel line.
+Gasoline equal to the amount held in a teacup was added to the glass cylinder, and a potential customer drove the car.
+At the same time, a salesperson monitored the cylinder to prove how far a Jet could travel on that small amount of gasoline.
+Nevertheless, this novel test drive demonstration and advertising campaign failed to convey the Jet's value as an economical car.

 1954

 For 1954, the Jet received minor trim updates to its two- and four-door sedans.
-A new luxury model, the Jet-Liner was added making the Jet a three-series model line.
-The Jet-Liner came with chrome trim around the windows and body side, gravel shields, as well as upgraded color-keyed vinyl interiors featuring foam rubber seat cushions.
+A new luxury model, the Jet-Liner, was added, making the Jet a three-series model line.
+The Jet-Liner came with chrome trim around the windows and body side, gravel shields, and upgraded color-keyed vinyl interiors featuring foam rubber seat cushions.

-Because convertibles were available in Hudson's full-sized cars, as an experiment a Jet-Liner convertible was built.
+A Jet-Liner convertible was built as an experiment because convertibles were available in Hudson's full-sized cars.
 This sole example was purchased by Hudson's sales manager, Virgil Boyd.

-The 1954 model year production in the U.S. of the Jet series was 14,224 units.
+The 1954 model year production of the Jet series in the U.S. was 14,224 units.

 American Motors

 The estimated $10 to 16 million cost of developing and tooling up for the production of the Jet put Hudson into a precarious position.
 Without any funds to update the senior Hudson line, Barit convinced the Board that a merger into Nash-Kelvinator represented the best chance of protection for Hudson's stockholders.
 Barit hoped that the Jet would survive the merger as the resulting new American Motors Corporation focused on the niche market of selling smaller cars.

-When the merger was completed and Barit assumed his seat on AMC's Board of Directors in 1954, the first Hudson model to terminate production was the Jet.
-The new company could then focus on the more successful Nash Rambler.
-Henceforth, Hudson dealers would have badge-engineered versions of Nash's Rambler and Metropolitan compacts to sell as Hudson products.
+When the merger was completed, and Barit assumed his seat on AMC's Board of Directors in 1954, the Jet was the first Hudson model to be discontinued.
+The new company could then focus production and marketing on the more successful compact-sized Nash Rambler.
+Henceforth, Hudson dealers would have badge-engineered versions of Nash's Rambler and the Metropolitan sub-compact to sell as Hudson products.

 Motorsports

 The Hudson Jet was fielded in the grueling Carrera Panamericana, described as the world's greatest road race.
-The 1953 race included Malcolm Eckart finishing in 53rd place, Segurs Chapultepec in 41st, and Enrique Paredes in 42nd, out of the 182 cars that started.
+The 1953 race included Malcolm Eckart finishing in 53rd place, Segurs Chapultepec in 41st, and Enrique Paredes in 42nd out of the 182 cars that started.
 Francisco Ramirez finished eighth in the Turismo Especial.

-In drag racing, an Ike Smith–prepared Hudson Jet with a 170 hp "Twin H" 308 CID I6 Hornet engine ran consistent low-14-second times.
+In drag racing, an Ike Smith–prepared Hudson Jet with a 170 hp "Twin H" 308 CID I6 Hornet engine ran consistently low-14-second times.
 The firewall required modification as the larger engine was not available from the factory, but the National Hot Rod Association (NHRA) made an exception to its rules for this car.